awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 You can test your connection to a DB instance using common Linux or Microsoft Windows tools\.

-From a Linux or Unix terminal, you can test the connection by entering the following \(replace `DB-instance-endpoint` with the endpoint and `port` with the port of your DB instance\)\.
+From a Linux or Unix terminal, you can test the connection by entering the following\.
+Replace `DB-instance-endpoint` with the endpoint and `port` with the port of your DB instance\.

 ```
 nc -zv DB-instance-endpoint port